rybak/jira-gource/README.md

 The script's input is provided through a `config.py` file.
 You need to provide:

-* URL to the JIRA server
+* URL to the Jira server
-* JIRA login to use with REST API
+* Jira login to use with REST API
-* `projects` map with config for every JIRA projects to download
+* `projects` map with config for every Jira projects to download
 * Every project config consists of:
-  * Two integers `min_key` and `max_key`—bounds of the issue keys to download
+  * Two integers `min_key` and `max_key` – bounds of the issue keys to download
-  * Optional `skip_filter`—a function which takes a changelog entry and returns a boolean—whether or not the changelog entry should be skipped in the output.
+  * Optional `skip_filter` – a function which takes a changelog entry and returns a boolean – whether or not the changelog entry should be skipped in the output.
 Use `None`, if you do not want to define a `skip_filter`.
-  * `skip_dates`—a set of dates, which you wish to skip in the output.
+  * `skip_dates` – a set of dates, which you wish to skip in the output.
     Suggestions for dates to skip:

-      * workflow transition—when all tickets have one field updated
+      * workflow transition – when all tickets have one field updated
-      * big assignee transition—when a lot of tickets are reassigned
+      * big assignee transition – when a lot of tickets are reassigned

-    These kinds of changes touch a lot of tickets and thus make for a bad visualization of JIRA history.
+    These kinds of changes touch a lot of tickets and thus make for a bad visualization of Jira history.
 Use `set()` (empty set) if you do not want to skip any changelog entries.

-  * Optional `sections_extension`—a function to extend (or completely change) the default "fake folder" path for tickets.
+  * Optional `sections_extension` – a function to extend (or completely change) the default "fake folder" path for tickets.
   * By default, script only downloads ticket's summary and changelog.
 To make an interesting `sections_extension` function, you might need some other